-If you have any doubts whether a tattoo is right for you, take your time, think about it calmly and do not rush anything.
+If you have doubts whether a tattoo is right for you, take your time, think about it calmly and do not rush into anything.

-Why is proper skin care important for tattooing?
+Why is proper skin care important when tattooing

 Whether a tattoo looks good depends on at least three factors:

 While the beauty of the tattoo motif is purely subjective from forbidden signs and hilarious tattoo fails Apart from that, you can definitely influence the quality of the tattoo by relying on the right tattoo artist and the right care.

 What can happen if you are not careful:

 - The tattooists work uncleanly and thus endanger your health.

 - You lose more blood than you should during the sting.

 - The tattoo artists do not understand their craft and do an inferior tattoo.